Start Blogging 101 is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 If you consider the fact that Kadence includes more features for WooCommerce sites and is much easier to use than other sites like Astra Pro’s WooCommerce add-on, I have a feeling many people will find a ton of value in the Kadence Theme Pro and be switching from Astra and other popular themes.

-More features will be added to the Mega Menu and the WooCommerce Add-on as time goes on which is why grabbing the Kadence Membership lifetime deal for a discounted price now could save you a good amount of money!
+More features will be added to the Mega Menu and the WooCommerce Add-on as time goes on which is why grabbing a Lifetime Kadence Membership may be more cost-effective than a yearly membership!

 Kadence Custom Sticky Header